JP Getty Jnr Charitable Trust

 Do you visit every project?

-No. We try to visit most projects that are taken forward to the final stage of our main grants programme, but sadly this is not always possible.
+We visit many projects that are taken forward to the final stage of our main grants programme, but this is not always possible.
 If we are unable to visit your project, we will usually schedule a telephone call or meeting at the Trust office to discuss your proposal more fully.

 How long does it take to award a grant?

-For grant requests over £5,000 it usually takes a between 3 and 6 months for us to reach a final decision.
-Some small grant applications can be considered between the quarterly trustee meetings, in which case a grant could be awarded in as little as 2 to 3 months.
+For grant requests over £5,000 it usually takes 6-9 months (although this can take longer) for us to reach a final decision.
+Some small grant applications can be considered between the quarterly trustee meetings, in which case a grant could be awarded in 3 to 6 months.

 If we are unsuccessful, how long should we wait before reapplying?